Reluvate/.github/profile/README.md

 <h1>Hello!
 Our team name is Reluvate! (sometimes we like to change names) </h1>
-	<p>We are a group of individuals who are passionate about participating in hackathons, with a particular focus on those related to AI.
-Here is a chronological list of our previous hackathons and results:</p>
+	<p>We are a group of 4 uniquely different individuals who share the same vision and passion for innovation.</p>
-	<h1> Hackathons Participated </h1>
+	<h1> Hackathons Participated (Chronological order) </h1>
 	<ul>
 	<li>SUTD WTH 2023 Top 6</li>
 	<p>Our team made a product named Coursemefy, a platform that can generate courses using the power of AI just by taking a main topic, and a few sub topics.
 The courses contain a youtube video explaining the subtopic, a few questions for the user to test their knowledge and a mindmap of the subtopic.</p>